Saturday, December 31, 2016

 Jyn, Cassian Andor, Bodhi Rook and their practical droid K-2SO needed to find one squadron to bring the galaxy peace by stealing the Death Star's technical readout.
 They joined forces with Baze Malbus, an assassin and spiritual partner, Chirrut Imwe.
 They also meet Clone Wars veteran Saw Gerrara.

 With competition, the military director Orson Krennic will not stop until the Death Star gets completed.
-All the while, the weapon is kept under a watchful eye by Darth Vader.
+All the while, the weapon is under the watchful eye of Darth Vader.

 Cast